SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Colored glass, colored glass pane, colored ice and colored portals can now affect beacons (depending on block tag `mishanguc:tints_beacon_beams`).
 - Adjusted the placement of slab blocks to avoid in same caves when using fast building tools to place slabs, the operation is incorrectly considered to double the slab.
 - Added column building tool.
+- Modified the mod's description.
+- (For versions 1.19.4 and above) Fixed the issue that cherry leaves use the texture of acacia leaves.

 ### 1.2.2